ymatsunaga/mdtoolbox-doc/getting_started.rst

 Another advantage of logical indexing is that it is easy to combine the results of different conditions to select subset on multiple criteria.
-The following example select the subset whose elements are greater than 1, and also smaller than 3:
+The following example selects the subset whose elements are greater than 1, and also smaller than 3:
 ::